Overview

 Download node_exporter from Prometheus - node_exporter.

-Add the following to the static_configs section in Prometheus.yml:
+Add the following to the static_configs section of Prometheus.yml:

 Run killall prometheus and then restart Prometheus.